plumed/plumed2/user-doc/PYTORCH.md

 ## Overview

 The PYTORCH module is an interface between PyTorch machine learning library and PLUMED.
-It implements the \ref PYTORCH_MODEL class, which is a subclass of `Function` class. `PYTORCH_MODEL` allows to load complex models defined in Python with the PyTorch machine learning library.
-This allows one to use the outputs of a neural network as collective variables, as presented in \cite bonati2020data and in \cite bonati2021deep.
+It implements the \ref PYTORCH_MODEL class, which is a subclass of `Function` class. `PYTORCH_MODEL` provide the ability to load models defined in Pytorch and compiled with <a href="https://pytorch.org/docs/stable/jit.html#"> TorchScript</a>.

+For instance, this allows one to use the outputs of a neural network as collective variables, as done in \cite bonati2020data and in \cite bonati2021deep.
 Furthermore, the \ref PYTORCH_MODEL outputs can also be used as inputs for other collective variables and for data analysis tools.

 ## Installation